ndmitchell/uniplate/README.md

 Here the Uniplate method being used is `transform`, which applies the given function to all the children of an expression, before applying it to the parent.
 This function can be thought of as bottom-up traversal of the data structure.
 The optimise code merely pattern matches on the negation of a literal, and replaces it with the literal.

-Now lets add another optimisation into the same pass, just before the `f x = x` line insert:
+Now let's add another optimisation into the same pass, just before the `f x = x` line insert:

     f (Add x y) | x == y = Mul x (Val 2)

 This takes an addition where two terms are equal and changes it into a multiplication, causing the nested expression to be executed only once.

-_Exercise:_ Extend the optimisation to so that adding `x` to `Mul x (Val 2)` produces a multiplication by 3.
+_Exercise:_ Extend the optimisation so that adding `x` to `Mul x (Val 2)` produces a multiplication by 3.

 ### Depth of an expression

     para :: Uniplate on => (on -> [res] -> res) -> on -> res

-Now lets imagine that programmers in your language are paid by the depth of expression they produce, so lets write a function that computes the maximum depth of an expression.
+Now let's imagine that programmers in your language are paid by the depth of expression they produce, so let's write a function that computes the maximum depth of an expression.

     depth :: Expr -> Int
     depth = para (\_ cs -> 1 + maximum (0:cs))